 X is for X-ray

-A deep clean isn’t just about what you see on the outside it involves cleaning inside cupboards too!
+A deep clean isn’t just about what you see on the outside it involves cleaning inside cupboards too.
 You’ll be surprised how grubby shelves and drawers get.
-If it’s too big a task to tackle the whole kitchen just do one at a time whenever you have a spare hour.
+If you don’t have time to tackle the whole kitchen just do one cupboard when you can.

 Y is for Yellow Pillows